Roller boundaries for median spaces and algebras: Introduction.

 \section{Introduction.}

 The aim of this paper is to construct a compactification with good median properties for certain classes of median algebras and median spaces.
-Median algebras were originally introduced in order theory as a common generalisation of dendrites and lattices; they have been extensively studied in relation to semi-lattices (see e.g.~\cite{Sholander,Isbell,Bandelt-Hedlikova}) and, more recently, in more geometrical terms because of their connections to ${\rm CAT}(0)$ cube complexes and median spaces (for instance in \cite{Roller,Bow1,Bow2}).
+Median algebras were originally introduced in order theory as a common generalisation of dendrites and lattices; they have been extensively studied in relation to semi-lattices (see e.g.\ \cite{Sholander,Isbell,Bandelt-Hedlikova}) and, more recently, in more geometrical terms because of their connections to ${\rm CAT}(0)$ cube complexes and median spaces (for instance in \cite{Roller,Bow1,Bow2}).

-A metric space $X$ is said to be \emph{median} if, for any three points $x_1,x_2,x_3$ of $X$, there exists a unique point $m=m(x_1,x_2,x_3)\in X$ such that $d(x_i,x_j)=d(x_i,m)+d(m,x_j)$ for all $1\leq i<j\leq 3$.
+A metric space $X$ is said to be \emph{median} if, for any three points $x_1,x_2,x_3$ of $X$, there exists a unique \emph{median}, i.e.\ a unique point $m=m(x_1,x_2,x_3)\in X$ such that $d(x_i,x_j)=d(x_i,m)+d(m,x_j)$ for all $1\leq i<j\leq 3$.
+In this case, we refer to the induced map $m\colon X^3\ra X$ as the \emph{median map}.
 The $0$-skeleton of any ${\rm CAT}(0)$ cube complex becomes a median metric space if we endow it with the restriction of the intrinsic path metric of the $1$-skeleton.
-Every real tree and, more generally, every ultralimit of median spaces is median.
-Further examples arise from asymptotic cones of coarse median groups \cite{Bow1,Zeidler}; the latter include mapping class groups, cubulated groups and many 3-manifold groups.
-As a last example, we remark that $L^1(X,\mu)$ is a median space for any measure space $(X,\mu)$.
+More generally, every real tree and every ultralimit of median spaces is median.
+The latter include, in particular, all asymptotic cones of cube complexes.

+Further examples of median spaces arise from Guirardel cores of pairs of actions on real trees \cite{Guirardel} and from asymptotic cones of coarse median groups of finite rank \cite{Bow1,Zeidler}.
+Examples of the latter are provided by mapping class groups, cubulated groups and most irreducible 3-manifold groups.
+Finally, we remark that $L^1(X,\mu)$ is a median space for any measure space $(X,\mu)$.
 For additional literature on the subject, see for instance \cite{Vel, Verheul, Nica-thesis, CDH, Bow4} and references therein.

 The theory of median spaces has two essentially distinct flavours.
 On the one hand, the study of infinite dimensional median spaces is strongly related to functional analysis.
-For instance, a locally compact, second countable group admits a (metrically) proper action on a median space if and only if it has the Haagerup property; similarly, Kazhdan groups are precisely those that can act on median spaces only with bounded orbits \cite{Cherix-Martin-Valette,CDH}.
+For instance, a locally compact, second countable group admits a (metrically) proper action on a median space if and only if it has the Haagerup property.
+Similarly, Kazhdan groups are precisely those that can act on median spaces only with bounded orbits \cite{Cherix-Martin-Valette,CDH}.